th3-w41k3r5/th3-w41k3r5/README.md

 🚀 Currently on a journey to master web development through free online resources, internet explorations, and the vast world of YouTube tutorials.

-💻 I have a solid foundation in:
-* HTML
-* CSS
-* JavaScript

-💡 Diving deeper into modern web development with frameworks and libraries like:
-* React
-* Next.js
-* Bootstrap
-* Tailwind CSS

-💾 Exploring the power of databases:
-* Supabase
-* MongoDB
-* Cloudflare D1

-☁️ Deploying my creations with ease using:
-* Netlify
-* Vercel
-* Cloudflare Workers

 ---

 ### Tech Stack